acend/helm-basics-training/content/labs/01.0/_index.en.md

 helm init --service-account "tiller-[USER]" --tiller-namespace [USER] --upgrade
 ```

-{{% notice Special Notes for Die Mobiliar %}}
+{{% notice tip %}}

+**Die Mobiliar**

 The Tiller init command does install tiller on your Namespace and uses the `gcr.io/kubernetes-helm/tiller:v2.16.5` container image.
 If your Kubernetes nodes cannot dirrectly pull from the gcr.io registry, you can overwrite the images used by setting the image via `--tiller-image` argument.
+You can use `docker-registry.mobicorp.ch/puzzle/k8s/kurs/tiller:v2.16.5` as your Tiller image.

 ```
 helm init --service-account "tiller-[USER]" --tiller-namespace [USER] --tiller-image docker-registry.mobicorp.ch/puzzle/k8s/kurs/tiller:v2.16.5 --upgrade